 Enter a description of the form.

 6. Click "Add Question"

-7. Enter your question title and help information
+7. Enter your question title, add any help information for the question

 8. Select a question type